elg0nz/Sanscourier/source/_posts/2011-08-31-what-the-what-are-ssh-fingerprint-randomarts-and-why-should-i-care.markdown

 2048 16:27:ac:a5:76:28:2d:36:63:1b:56:4d:eb:df:a6:48 github.com,207.97.227.239 (RSA)
 {% endcodeblock %}

-Also if you add this to your ssh config:
+Also if you add this to your ~/.ssh/config:
 {% codeblock %}
-  CheckHostIP     fingerprint
+  VisualHostKey yes
+{% endcodeblock %}

+Or add this option to your ssh command

+{% codeblock %}
+  $ssh -o VisualHostKey=yes your.host.name
 {% endcodeblock %}

 you will see your servers randomart each time you login (handy to ensure you are deploying to the right server, hehe).